milenoss/mod-3-code-challenge/README.md

 2. Look at the code provided for you in the 'src' folder.

-3. **Prioritize making code that works over attempting all of the deliverable.** Make each part work before moving on to the next step.
+3. **Prioritize making code that works over attempting all of the deliverables.** Make each part work before moving on to the next step.

 ## Deliverables